Create your Flavor Profile!

 Your family will actually feel lucky if these black cats cross their path.
 As fun to decorate as they are to eat, anything goes as far as unique Halloween candy ideas are concerned – including these Halloween cat cookies!
 Decorate these feline faces with black licorice, black jelly beans, chocolate wafer cookies, gumdrops and more.

 Though spooktacular enough to serve as eye-popping party centerpieces, these coffin-shaped cakes make for utterly easy Halloween treats.
 Frosted Twinkies make the base, while Milano cookies are ideal headstones.
 Talk about a devilishly DIY way to say RIP!

 Sure, you can always pick up a bag of candy corn (or 12) from the store.
 But wouldn’t you rather know how to make it at home?
 Especially since it allows you to take control of the ingredients, and potentially end up with something a whole lot more tasty than what you’d typically get from a package.
-In fact, we’d venture to say this homemade candy corn puts those traditional waxy triangles to shame — since it’s actually fudge containing white chocolate, condensed milk, pure vanilla extract, and McCormick® Color from Nature™ Food Colors, in shades of Sunflower and Berry.
+In fact, we’d venture to say this homemade candy corn puts those traditional waxy triangles to shame — since it’s actually fudge containing white chocolate, condensed milk, pure vanilla extract, and McCormick® Nature's Inspiration™ Food Colors, in shades of Sunflower and Berry.

 When it comes to DIY Halloween treats, there’s no shame in making use of baking mixes especially since they allow these cupcakes to come together in a snap.
 Plan to dedicate a little extra time towards assembling slithery spiders out of black food color, sprinkles, string licorice, red candy coated pieces and chocolate chips.